Amplitudes/amplitudes/_pages/publications.md

 Any other publications/posts/outreach can be found using the respective *additional information* links on the [member page](/members/).

-Publications of current members should appear via inSPIRE in the following *iframe*:
+Publications of current members should appear via inSPIRE in the following `inserted frame`:

 (loading may take a few seconds)
 {: style="color:gray; font-size: 80%; text-align: right;"}